Melbourne Rugby League

 The Melbourne Rugby League (currently the Storm Premiership for branding reasons) is a rugby league football competition located in Melbourne, Victoria, Australia and run by NRL Victoria.
 As of the 2022 season, there are currently 17 competing teams across the varying age groups who are affiliated with the Melbourne Storm junior system.

 The Senior competition features three men's grades and one women's grade.

 History

 The 1914 Great Britain Lions tour of Australia and New Zealand included a match in Melbourne, the first rugby league game to be played in the state.
 The match between England and New South Wales drew 13,000 spectators.

-The Victorian Rugby League was running a rugby league premiership by the 1920s, and also selected a representative Victorian XIII to tour domestically.
+The Melbourne club rugby union competition was closed at the outbreak of World War One and did not reappear when it was over.
+In early 1923 via the organising and direction of Harry Sunderland a Melbourne club competition playing rugby league under the Victorian Rugby League was formed.
+In September of 1923 a representative Victorian team (or Combined Melbourne) played Sydney University RLFC in Sydney.

+Aided by experienced Australian Kangaroos and Eastern Suburbs (Sydney Roosters) player Harry Caples, in 1924 a selected Victorian XIII played Great Britain at Brunswick Street Oval in Fitzroy North (crowd 15,000) and made a tour of southern Queensland with matches against the representative teams of Brisbane, Ipswich and Toowoomba respectively.In mid 1925 another short tour was made to the Riverina district playing matches against Albury, Cootamundra and Wagga Wagga.

-After the initial Melbourne competition folded, the current competition was inaugurated in 1952 and has been running ever since.
+After the initial Melbourne competition folded at the end of 1925, the current competition was inaugurated in 1952 and has been running ever since.A representative Victorian side played against Western Australia in 1952 and twice met Tasmania in 1954.